-There always seems to be a lot of confusion over the difference between a .223 and a 5.56 chamber.
+There always seems to be a lot of confusion over the difference between a .223 vs. 5.56 chamber.
 I often receive questions asking if someone can shove 5.56 ammo into their new AR-15.
 The quick answer is maybe.
-Just because a gun has .223/5.56 scribed on the barrel, does not mean it can handle either type of ammunition equally.
+Just because a gun has .223/5.56 scribed on the barrel does not mean it can handle either type of ammunition equally.

 Other designs may be able to use commercial .223 Rem. cartridges in a 5.56-chambered rifle.
 While the rifle will function reliably and safely, accuracy will likely suffer.
 Accuracy has a lot to do with the bullet touching the beginning of the rifling at a particular place (leade).

 NATO cartridges such as the M855 can lead to excessive wear—as a minimum—and possibly be unsafe or dangerous.
 SAMMI and the manufacturer will both recommend against the practice, so be sure to refer to your owner’s manual or contact the manufacturer directly.

 Please note, while .223 and 5.56mm are most commonly associated with AR platforms, there are several other bolt-action and auto loaders—such as the Ruger’s Mini-14—that are chambered in .223/5.56mm.
 It is your responsibility to always know the types of ammunition suited for safe and responsible use.